jens-create/socialdata2023/docs/index.md

         <div class="col-md-6" style="text-align: right;">
         <p
-            style="font-size: 25px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#3c3c3c !important; margin-bottom: 2px;">
+            style="font-size: 25px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#606c71 !important; margin-bottom: 2px;">
             <font style="color:#606c71">2013-2019</font>
           </p>
           <p
-            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#ff5d49 !important; margin-bottom: 2px;">
+            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#606c71 !important; margin-bottom: 2px;">
-            <font style="color:#ff8e7f">178</font> deathly crashes per year
+            <font style="color:#606c71">178</font> deathly crashes per year
           </p>
           <p
-            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#ff5d49 !important; margin-bottom: 2px;">
+            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#606c71 !important; margin-bottom: 2px;">
-            <font style="color:#ff8e7f">32,000</font> injury crashes per year
+            <font style="color:#606c71">32,000</font> injury crashes per year
           </p>
           <p
-            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#ff5d49 !important">
+            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#606c71 !important">
-            <font style="color:#ff8e7f">134,500</font> material damage crashes per year
+            <font style="color:#606c71">134,500</font> material damage crashes per year
           </p>

         </div>
         <div class="col-md-6" style="text-align: left;">
         <p
-            style="font-size: 25px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#2f2f2f !important; margin-bottom: 2px;">
+            style="font-size: 25px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#606c71 !important; margin-bottom: 2px;">
             <font style="color:#606c71">Since 2020</font>
           </p>
           <p
-            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#ff5d49 !important; margin-bottom: 2px;">
+            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#606c71 !important; margin-bottom: 2px;">
-            <font style="color:#ff8e7f">183</font> deathly crashes per year
+            <font style="color:#606c71">183</font> deathly crashes per year
           </p>
           <p
-            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#ff5d49 !important; margin-bottom: 2px;">
+            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#606c71 !important; margin-bottom: 2px;">
-            <font style="color:#ff8e7f">28,500</font> injury crashes per year
+            <font style="color:#606c71">28,500</font> injury crashes per year
           </p>
           <p
-            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#ff5d49 !important">
+            style="font-size: 20px ;font-weight: 800 !important; font-family: 'Readex Pro', sans-serif; color:#606c71 !important">
-            <font style="color:#ff8e7f">57,000</font> material damage crashes per year
+            <font style="color:#606c71">57,000</font> material damage crashes per year
           </p>

         </div>
       </div>

 The number of material damage crashes has dropped significantly in recent years, from an average of 134,500 material damage crashes per year from 2013 to 2019 to an average of 57,000 material damage crashes per year since 2020.
-This decrease is likely due to the NYPD's "No Report" crash policy, which has led to fewer reported accidents overall.
-However, the average number of fatal crashes is actually increased since the covid-19 outbreak and the number of injury-related crashes has remained relatively consistent with pre-COVID levels, although with a slight decrease.
-These numbers might indicate that the overall safety of the city may not have improved over the recent years,  and may in fact have worsened.
+This decrease is likely due to the NYPD's 'No Report' crash policy, which has led to fewer reported accidents overall.
+However, the average number of fatal crashes remains at a similar level, thus NYC Vision Zero efforts have not yet brought down the number of killings in the traffic.
+In spite of that the numbers suggest that their efforts seems to have had an impact on the average number of injury-related crashes, as the average number has declined with approximately 10%.
 However, it's important to take a closer look at these numbers to gain a more complete understanding of the situation.

 <center>
 {% include fatalities_per_year.html %}
 </center>

-In general, the majority of road users killed in collisions in NYC are the pedestrians.
-The second largest group of fatalities is motorist, and since 2020 there has been an increase in motorists killed , which approaches the level of pedestrians.
-Looking at the number of fatalities in general over the past decase, we can see that the level of deadly crashes has not improved.
+In general, the majority of road users killed in collisions in NYC is the pedestrians.
+The second largest group of fatalities is motorists and since 2020 there has been an increase in motorists killed, which approaches the level of pedestrians.
+Looking at the number of fatalities in general over the past decade, we can see that the level of deadly crashes has not improved.
 In fact, we see a concerning trend of increasing pedestrian fatalities in the most recent years.
 To combat this trend, we should look into the causes of these crashes and identify ways to prevent them from happening in the future.
 Let us take a look at the number of crashes in each of the five boroughs of NYC to investigate where we should focus our efforts.

 {% include boxplot_collisions_per_day.html %}

 Overall, the trends in both time periods are similar, however there are fewer collisions in the more recent period, as previously noted.
 Consequently, the median number of collisions per day was consistently higher in the 2013-2019 period across all boroughs.
 Furter, Brooklyn has the highest number of collisions in both time periods, while the Staten Island has the lowest.
 Moreover, the number of crashes in Manhattan has decreased and is now more similar to the number of crashes in Bronx, whereas previously it was more similar to Brooklyn and Queens.
-We will look use these insights to investigate the crashes in each borough in more detail later on.
-Let's now take a closer look at the time trends, to see if there are any patterns in the number of crashes over the years, months, and days and hours of the week.
+We will use these insights to investigate the crashes in each borough in more detail later on.
+Let's now take a closer look at the time trends, to see if there is any patterns in the number of crashes over the years, months, days and hours of the week.

 <br>